-- 2. The Head Teacher is responsible for the operation of the policy within the school and the overall maintenance of a record of concerns raised in accordance with this policy and the outcomes. - 3.
+- 2. The Governing Board along with the Head Teacher is responsible for the operation of this policy within the school and the overall maintenance of a record of concerns raised in accordance with this policy and the outcomes. - 3.
 The LA is responsible for the operation of the policy and records outside the school. - 4.
 All staff will be advised of this policy and where to access it. - 5.
 This policy was devised in consultation with the Trade Unions and will be reviewed similarly.